Jimbly/LD40-delvers-sunset/README.md

-Ludum Dare 40 - The more you have the worse it is
+Delver's Sunset - Ludum Dare 40 - The more you have the worse it is
 =================================================

 TODO: